Club: Leicester City FC | Opening: 2002 | Capacity: 32,312 seats

 History and description

-The King Power Stadium, then still called Walkers Stadium, officially opened on the 23rd of July 2002.
+The King Power Stadium, then still called Walkers Stadium, officially opened on 23 July 2002.
 The first match at the stadium, a friendly between Leicester and Athletic Club de Bilbao (1-1), was played twelve days later.

 The King Power Stadium is located slightly more than 1 mile south of Leicester’s city centre and main rail station.
 The walk should not take more than half an hour.
 On the way you’ll pass the stadium of Rugby club Leicester Tigers.

 Alternatively, Arrivabus 84, 84A and 85, Centrebus 302, or First Bus 88 connect the stadium with the city centre and rail station.